pjanec/dirigent/docs/CLI.md

   `RestartApp <appId> [varlist]`

 If the list of values is missing, the app can be optionally started with the most recent explicit environment variables used.
-See the `LaunchApp` description for more details on explicit environment variables handling.
+See the `StartApp` description for more details on explicit environment variables handling.

 ##### Example